lucasjoliveau/doc/en/contributing/development/coding_guidelines.md

     </record>

-Odoo supports custom tags acting as syntactic sugar:
+Konvergo ERP supports custom tags acting as syntactic sugar:

   * menuitem: use it as a shortcut to declare a `ir.ui.menu`